 - Always worth getting and only costs 25 energy

 Alusin’s HP Buff

-- You can only take this or the Crit buff from Carolin, which is usually much more desired.
+- You can only take this OR the Crit buff from Carolin.
+The Crit Buff is usually much more desired.

 - 30-minute duration